 CapitalG, the growth investment arm of Alphabet (Google's parent company), led the $600 million Series B in November 2025.
 This is a significant strategic signal: Alphabet's investment vehicle chose Physical Intelligence as its primary bet in the generalist robotics AI category.
 CapitalG typically takes board seats in its investments.

-OpenAI participated in both the Series A and Series B. This mirrors OpenAI's investment in Harvey: the organization is simultaneously a potential model provider, a competitor in AI infrastructure, and a financial backer.
+OpenAI participated in the seed, Series A, and Series B rounds.
+This mirrors OpenAI's investment in Harvey: the organization is simultaneously a potential model provider, a competitor in AI infrastructure, and a financial backer.

-Jeff Bezos participated in the initial funding as an angel investor.
+Jeff Bezos led the $400 million Series A as an angel investor.
 Bezos has made individual investments in robotics and space technology alongside his involvement in Amazon Robotics and Blue Origin.

 NVIDIA (through its NVentures investment arm) participated in the Series B, consistent with its broader strategy of backing AI companies that will drive demand for GPU computing.